M.E.M. Tuition, Expenses, and Financial Aid

 Summer Internship Budget

-Students without their own hospital insurance must purchase a Dartmouth College hospital insurance policy for approximately $2,000 a year.
+Students without their own hospital insurance must purchase a Dartmouth College hospital insurance policy for approximately $2,500 per year.
 See Dartmouth College Health Service for details.

 Partial Tuition Scholarships

 Full-time M.E.M. students (domestic and international) are eligible for partial tuition scholarships.
 Assessment of need is based on the PROFILE application.
 Awards are made annually on an academic year basis.

 The M.E.M. program is a professional program where students take classes, but are not required to conduct research (unlike M.S. and Ph.D. programs).
 Most professional programs (including the MBA, MD, and JD degrees) offer little or no financial aid.
 Our M.E.M. program is pleased to be able offer partial tuition scholarships to students with need.

 U.S. M.E.M. students are eligible to apply for federal Stafford Loans, federal Perkins loans, and DELC Loans through the Dartmouth Financial Aid Office.
 Application for educational loans requires submission of the "Free Application for Federal Student Aid" (FAFSA) form (which may be downloaded from fafsa.ed.gov) and the Dartmouth Graduate Financial Aid application form.
 For more information, please visit Graduate Arts & Sciences Financial Aid Web site.